DanielSamp4/irrigation-control/README.md

 <div align="center"><img alt="Block Diagram" width="580" src="docs/Image/Block-Diagram.png" />

- In summary, the system is made to be charge with solar pannels or power grid (giving priority to the power grid). it's important to have a voltage regulator on the output of a solar pannel because their voltage floating to much,
+ In summary, the system is made to be charge with solar pannels or power grid (giving priority to the power grid), and the rest of the circuit is always plugged on the battery, with the TP4056 and load balancer, the battery is cut off if get ~2.4v.

+it's important to have a voltage regulator on the output of a solar pannel because of voltage floating, so if connects direct to a transistor, it will open and close the transistor every time the voltage float.